SingularityKChen/Weekly_Review_in_NTU/Survey/2021-01-11-Survey-Limitations-of-Current-Verification-Methods.md

 ### Pros and cons of formal verification[^4]

-Model checking is a very powerful framework for verifying specifications of finite state systems.
+Model checking is a very powerful framework for verifying specifications of <u>finite state systems</u>.
 One of the main advantages of model checking is that it is **fully automated**.
 No expert is required in order to check whether a given finite-state model conforms to a given set of system specifications.
 Model checking also works with **partial specifications**, which are often troublesome for techniques based on theorem proving.
 When a property specification does not hold, a model checker can provide a counterexample (an initial state and a set of transitions) that reflects an actual execution leading to an error state.
 This is the reason why tools based on model checking are very popular for debugging.

 One aspect that can be viewed as negative is that model checkers **do not provide correctness proofs**.
 Another negative aspect is that **model-checking techniques can be directly applied only to finite-state systems**.
 An infinite-state system can by abstracted into a finite model; however, this leads to a loss of precision.
 Perhaps the most important issue in model checking is **the state-explosion problem**.
 It is apparent from the complexity of the CTL model checking algorithm that its practical usefulness critically depends on the size of the state space.
 If the number of states is too large, then the complexity of the verification procedure may render the technique unusable.